nokka/nokka.github.io/content/posts/d2-binary-parser.md

 ![D2s binary layout](/images/binary.png)

 The image above shows the layout of the character binary byte after byte.
-As it turns out the file has seven sections delimited by `2 byte` header string, always containing a 2 character string.
+As it turns out the file has seven sections delimited by `2 byte` header strings, always containing two letters, depending on which header.

 Representing this character as a Go struct without the header strings would look like this.